xantorohara/metalock/README.md

 ```

 ### Aspects
-Can be enabled via Spring's Java Based Configuration
+Aspects for the annotations above can be enabled via Spring's Java Based Configuration:
 ```java
 @Configuration
 @EnableAspectJAutoProxy